 Guided Savasana (Audio) Script

 Are there any essential oils that work well for Savasana?
 Essential oils during Savasana are a wonderful tool to further stimulate relaxation.
-Check out our article on Yoga and Aromatherapy to find the oils that are best to promote a sense of calm and relaxation.
+Check out our article on Yoga and Aromatherapy to find the oils that are best to promote a sense of calm and relaxation, and how to best use them.